imteekay/machine-learning-research/books/machine-learning-system-design/README.md

 ## Experiment Design

+Use offline evaluation to get an approximation of the expected effect of your ML system before deploying

 If we do [action A], it will help us achieve/solve [goal/problem P], which will be reflected in the form of an [X%] expected uplift in the [metrics M] based on [research/estimation R].

 - Action is deploying a new solution